fspruce/helpful-living/README.md

 - Consolodate media queries for cleaner code.
 - Help with spacing between input elements in booking form.
 - Fix booking form views to allow for correct information to be passed through.
+- Ensure all in-code comments are easy to understand.

 ## Deployment & Local Development